Essay on Dashain Festival For Kids & Students Of School & College

-It literally means setting up a potash or a pot, which symbolizes the goddess Durga.
+It means setting up potash or a pot, which symbolizes the goddess Durga.
 On this day, the Kalash is filled with holy water and then sewn with barley seeds.
-Then, the kalash is placed in the middle of a rectangular sand block.
+Then, the Kalash is placed in the middle of a rectangular sand block.

 The priest begins the bid by asking Durga to bless the ship with his presence.
-This ritual is performed in a timely manner determined by astrologers.
-It is believed that the goddess is on the ship during Navratri.
+This ritual is performed on time, determined by astrologers.
+It is believed that the goddess is on the boat during Navratri.

 The room in which this ritual takes place is known as Dashain Ghar.
 Traditionally, strangers cannot enter the room.
 A family member prays the Kalash twice a day, once in the morning and once in the evening.

 The Kalash is protected from direct sunlight, and holy water is offered daily.
 On the tenth day of the festival, the seed grows up to five or six inches long yellow grass.
 This sacred herb is known as Jamara.
 These rituals last until the ninth day.